I am a Computing and Mathematical Sciences postdoctoral scholar at the California Institute of Technology,

 My research explores algorithmic methods for designing and controlling autonomous systems, guaranteeing correctness with respect to formal specifications.
 I focus on safety-critical systems performing complex tasks in adversarial environments, interacting with a variety of agents.
 I draw on technical and creative perspectives from formal methods for software verification, hybrid systems, robotics, control and game theory.

 I earned a Ph.D. in 2013 from the Department of Computer Science at Cornell University, where I was advised by Hadas Kress-Gazit and affiliated with the Autonomous Systems Lab and the LTLMoP Project.
-My dissertation addressed several challenges in the synthesis of provably correct cotnrol for robotics applications.
+My dissertation addressed challenges in the synthesis of provably correct control for robotics.
 I also hold a B.A. in Computer Science and Mathematics from Wellesley College.

 - Oct 15: The First Challenge on Formal Methods for Robotics has been accepted to ICRA 2015!

 - Sept 20-27: Attended the 2nd Heidelberg Laureate Forum.

 - Jan 25-30: Attending AAAI in Austin, TX.